bytesbyt/econte_django/README.md

 It is available to the whole world aiming to enrich other people’s lives by providing content that can help hone a positive outlook toward life.

+Users will be able to sign up and login to their account to leave comments and interact.

 ![Index page](static/images/econte_index.png)

 ## Database